Hour: Counting from sunset

 In so-called "Italian time", "Italian hours", or "old Czech time", the first hour started with the sunset Angelus bell (or at the end of dusk, i.e., half an hour after sunset, depending on local custom and geographical latitude).
 The hours were numbered from 1 to 24.
 For example, in Lugano, the sun rose in December during the 14th hour and noon was during the 19th hour; in June the sun rose during the 7th hour and noon was in the 15th hour.
 Sunset was always at the end of the 24th hour.
 The clocks in church towers struck only from 1 to 12, thus only during night or early morning hours.

 This manner of counting hours had the advantage that everyone could easily know how much time they had to finish their day's work without artificial light.
 It was already widely used in Italy by the 14th century and lasted until the mid-18th century; it was officially abolished in 1755, or in some regions customary until the mid-19th century.

 The system of Italian hours can be seen on a number of clocks in Europe, where the dial is numbered from 1 to 24 in either Roman or Arabic numerals.
 The St Mark's Clock in Venice, and the Orloj in Prague are famous examples.
 It was also used in Poland, Silesia, and Bohemia until the 17th century.

 Its replacement by the more practical division into twice twelve (equinoctial) hours (also called small clock or civic hours) began as early as the 16th century.

-An advantage of the evening counting start was that on a corresponding clock the difference to 24 was easy to see and so one knew how many hours could still be worked in Daylight.

 The Islamic day begins at sunset.
 The first prayer of the day (maghrib) is to be performed between just after sunset and the end of twilight.
 Until 1968 Saudi Arabia used the system of counting 24 equal hours with the first hour starting at sunset.